The age of your pool determines which safety standard must be met. For more, read the swimming pool and spa legislation.

 What if my pool/spa has been removed?

-If you have removed your pool/spa, you will need to notify Council and provide evidence that this has occurred.
+If you have removed your pool/spa, you will need to notify Council to arrange an inspection verifying the removal.
+This is at no cost to you.

 What if I want to remove my pool?